Cpf716/SimpleScript/Functions.md

 #### `preparedQuery(con: int, sql: string, ...args): table`

 Precondition:   `sql`<br>
-Postcondition:  returns the result set of a prepared query, otherwise returns `undefined` if no such connection exists or throws an exception if an error occurs
+Postcondition:  returns the result set of a prepared query, otherwise returns `null` if no such connection exists or throws an exception if an error occurs

 #### `preparedUpdate(con: int, sql: string, ...args): int`